services and programs

-The pediatric surgery department at Dayton Children’s offers a program to address the needs of patients with epigastric, inguinal and umbilical hernias.
+The pediatric surgery department at Dayton Children’s offers a program to address the needs of patients with epigastric, inguinal and umbilical hernias as well as circumcision and frenulectomy.
 The program allows families the ability to schedule a surgical consult and surgical hernia repair on the same day!

 • Minimizes time away from school and work